 - Public Relations emphasis: Click here for application requirements

 Students MUST upload a PDF of their Full Progress (ABC) Report, including the Academic Summary (the last page of the report), as part of the application process.
 The Academic Summary by itself, or an official transcript, will not be accepted and will cause your application to be invalidated.
 For information on how to find this report, please click here.

 Preference for admission will be given to all students with fewer than 75 BYU earned credit hours (excluding language exam credits.)
-Pre-Comms students with more than 75 BYU earned credit hours at the time of the application (excluding language exam credits) must petition to apply to the major, with the understanding that the petition will most likely not be approved except under unique circumstances.
+Pre-Comms students with more than 75 BYU earned credit hours (excluding language exam credits) may apply to the major but may not be admitted.

 Please direct any inquiries regarding your credits to Emily Emerick, in our advisement center.
 The number is (801) 422-3777.